llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 MakeUnstructured
 ##################

-The ``axom::bump::utilities::MakeUnstructured`` class takes a structured topology and creates a new unstructured topology.
+The ``axom::bump::MakeUnstructured`` class takes a structured topology and creates a new unstructured topology.
 This class does not need views to wrap the input structured topology.